kevin-mitchell/phindle/README.md

 In short, Phindle provides a ebook skeleton that can be filled out with your content, and then Phindle will create friendly static html files (temporarily!) to feed `kindlegen` with.
 Additionally Phindle provides a number of useful ways that you can provide content.

+####* Phindle is an absolutely brilliant combination of the language "php" and the word "kindle."
+It doesn't get much better than this.